 The Industrial Products Group generated about $791.8 million in revenue in 2017, accounting for 47.4% of total sales of $1.67 billion.
 But Reinhold says he expects IPG’s recent growth to continue and to soon reach about $1 billion in annual sales.

 In an earnings conference call with stock analysts for the company’s most recent quarterly financial report, for the second quarter ended June 30, Reinhold noted that IPG “generated almost $850 million in sales revenue for the trailing 12 months” and “grew the top line organically at double-digit rates,” according to transcript of the call provided by Seeking Alpha.
 “If the historical, double-digit growth continues, Industrial would surpass $1 billion in revenues in the next 2 years.”

 A boost from e-commerce

 Much of that revenue will come from e-commerce sales.
 Although Systemax doesn’t break out e-commerce numbers, it has noted that self-service e-commerce sales account for a large share of total revenue.
-It adds that nearly all sales, including those customers place directly with sales reps or through catalogs, are supported in one way or another by e-commerce, such as when sales reps use the company’s websites to help customers research and place orders.
+It adds that nearly all sales, including those from orders that customers place directly with sales reps or through catalogs, are supported in one way or another by e-commerce, such as when sales reps use the company’s websites to help customers research and place orders.

 “With the sale of our IT business in France, Systemax will be focused on Industrial’s continued growth and performance, a business which has historically delivered strong revenue growth and generated higher margins than our operations in France,” Reinhold said on the second-quarter earnings call.
 “Our operations will be the industrial business in North America, which focuses on industrial supplies and MRO, markets we have served since 1949.”
 MRO, or maintenance, repair and operations, refers to products companies used to maintain and operate their facilities.